MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/index.md

 In the [Live Update Architecture](#live-update-architecture) topic, a "segment resolver" adapter was mentioned.
 The purpose of this adapter is to provide custom business logic for retrieving a segment based on the application/device/user context and applicative custom parameters.

+To use a Segment Resolver adapter:

 1. Create a new Java adapter
 2. Define the adapter as the Segment Resolver adpater in **Adapters → Live Update Adapter → segmentResolverAdapterName**.

 The Segment Resolver adapter defines a REST interface.
-The request to this adapter contains in its body all the required information to decide which segment the end-user belongs to and sends the it back to the application.
+The request to this adapter contains in its body all the required information to decide which segment the end-user belongs to and sends it back to the application.

 To obtain the configuration by parameters, use the Live Update API to send the request: